QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 }
 ```

-As noticedd in the Prepare Dependencies section:
+As noticed in the Prepare Dependencies section:

 + The required file by PHP is .env so we are renaming .env.sample to .env